-- Satisfactory results on background and fingerprint checks.
+- Optional: Satisfactory results on preliminary criminal background and fingerprint checks.
 A school may deny placement of a participant with a criminal background.
 Candidates may go through fingerprinting process before admission and may petition the TEA for reconsideration if the results are unsatisfactory.
+Please contact the Education Office for more information regarding the preliminary criminal background check.

 - Applications will be received and processed during the spring semester of the sophomore year for students wishing to complete the teacher certification requirements during their year of graduation.
 Completion of at least 12 credit hours, 15 for math and science, in the content area are required before admission.
 Applicants will be considered for admission in the junior year.